Medication Search - Dysport

 Each sterile vial contains 500 units of lyophilized abobotulinumtoxinA.
 Nonmedicinal ingredients: human serum albumin and lactose.

-How should I use the Dysport medication?
+How should I use Dysport?

 The dose of medication required depends on the area being treated and individual circumstances.